ciscu/logs-analysis/README.md

 <!-- What steps need to be taken -->
 <!-- What should the user already have installed -->
 <!-- What might they have a hard time understanding -->
-# Logs Anlysis
+# Logs Analysis

 Logs Anlysisis (**logs-analysis.py**) is a python2 script that runs three queries and displays the information directly in the terminal.

 ## Output

-Based on the data in the news database it will output following Analytics:
+Based on the data in the __news__ database it will output following analytics:
 1. The 3 most popular articles.
 2. The 4 most popular authors.
 3. Days on which more than 1% of requests lead to errors.